Primespark24/MicroProcessorLanguageDesign/README.md

         The Intel 8080 is an extended/enhanced version of the Intel 8008 microprocessor.
         The 8008's original purpose was to operate computer terminals, calculators, 1970s industrial robots, simple computers, etc.
+        The MOS 6502 was designed to be a simplified, cheaper and faster MOS 6800.
+        It was used in video game consoles (eg atari 2600) and computers as well.

 2. What "registers" did the chosen processors use?
 Make a table similar to Table 6.1 MIPS Register Set on page 300 of your book for each processor (you can summarize this table if it's too long)